 Athletes often love their sport and are confident talking about it.
 From my time working in London Irish Academy, we used that as a way to develop players outside of sport but using sport.
 We would get players to present on rugby, initially in bigger groups 7 and 8s, before whitteling it down to 2s and 3s and finally letting players present their own work at times.

-The first time I led a presentation was in university, the players we worked with now will have had that experience of standing up and presenting, thankfully with a topic of their own sport that they have been playing and watching for many years compared to the topic of a module I would have began studying 6 weeks before and worrying about how I would be marked for that presentation.
+The first time this writer had lead a presentation was in university, the players we worked with now will have had that experience of standing up and presenting, thankfully with a topic of their own sport that they have been playing and watching for many years compared to the topic of a module I would have began studying 6 weeks before and worrying about how I would be marked for that presentation.

 Analysis can be motivating or demotivating.
 At the National GAA Performance Analysis Conference 2018, it was shown that 20% of Inter County GAA players fear Video Analysis.